Ecumenism – A brief history

 The Canberra Assembly lamented those situations where “churches have failed to draw the consequences for their life from the degree of communion they have already experienced and the agreements already achieved.
 They have remained satisfied to co-exist in division.”

-(held in Chambésy Switzerland, 12-16 September 1991, and provides important foundational understandings about ecumenism for Orthodox Churches)
+(held in Chambésy Switzerland, 12-16 September 1991, and provided important foundational understandings about ecumenism for Orthodox Churches)

 Representatives of Eastern and Oriental Orthodox Churches met in September 1991